kaminiwalunj/AI-102-AIEngineer/Instructions/19-face-service.md

 3. Wait while additional files are installed to support the C# code projects in the repo.

 ## Provision a Cognitive Services resource

-If you don't already have one in your subscription, you'll need to provision a **Cognitive Services** resource.

 1. Open the Azure portal at `https://portal.azure.com`, and sign in using the Microsoft account associated with your Azure subscription.
 2. Select the **&#65291;Create a resource** button, search for *cognitive services*, and create a **Cognitive Services** resource with the following settings: